module-federation/aegis-host/README.md

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”

-While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it would appear the value of those technologies wasn't understood or worth the effort required to implement.
+Example of an Order and Customer service streaming to / running in the same MicroLib host server process.
+Shows integration with, and orchestration of, an Address, Payment, Inventory,s Shipping, Event (Kafka, WebSockets), and Persistance service (MongoDB) via MicroLib federated ports.While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it would appear the value of those technologies wasn't understood or worth the effort required to implement.

 If that was ever true, it isn't any longer...